-7.9.3 As required by the Securities and Futures (Licensing and Registration) (Information) Rules, the SFC will not grant a licence to a corporate licence applicant unless it has provided details of its bank account information.
+7.10.3 As required by the Securities and Futures (Licensing and Registration) (Information) Rules, the SFC will not grant a licence to a corporate licence applicant unless it has provided details of its bank account information.
 You are normally not required to provide your bank account details up front when you submit your application.
 However, such information must be provided to the SFC before your application is approved.
+You should allow sufficient time for the bank account opening process.

-7.10 Further guidance for licensed representatives (including responsible officers)
+7.11 Further guidance for licensed representatives (including responsible officers)